seedcase-project/seedcase-website/community/contribute/team/events/2022-12-virtual/index.md

 -   How many repositories?
 So far:
     -   One for software product
     -   Including product and reference docs, general usage, etc
     -   One for project website/docs
--   How many repositories?
-So far:
-    -   One for software product
-    -   Including product and reference docs, general usage, etc
-    -   One for project website/docs

 ## Minutes from meeting